yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apip_relnotes/_index.md

 * API Portal 7.7.20200330 is compatible with API Gateway and API Manager 7.7.20200330 only.
 * Upgrade to API Portal 7.7.20200330 is supported from API Portal 7.7 only.
 To upgrade from earlier versions, you must first upgrade to API Portal 7.7.
 * The ready-made API Portal Docker image 7.7.20200330 is strictly for development environments only, and it is not recommended for use in production environments.
-You must use the Dockerfile to build and run API Portal containers in production environments.
 Upgrading from previous API Portal Docker image is not supported.
 * This release is not available as a virtual appliance, or as a managed service on Axway Cloud.

 ## Removed features